 In Summary

-If you plan to spend Christmas in Bruges you won't be disappointed.
+If you plan to visit Bruges at Christmas time you won't be disappointed.
 I had a wonderful time and plan to revisit multiple times during the holiday season.

-Between wandering Bruges Christmas markets, evening canal strolls, decadent hot cocoa, cozy bistros, and festive hotels, this makes for a wonderful holiday destination.
+Between wandering the Christmas markets in Bruges, evening canal strolls, decadent hot cocoa, cozy bistros, and festive hotels, this makes for a wonderful holiday destination.

 **Bruges Hotel Recommendations**